 If you don’t have a telephoto lens then you could decide to concentrate your photography on larger animals or animals you can get closer to.

-Pick the best time to visit
+Consider the best time and day to visit

 If you do happen to be shooting on a bright day then you might be better pictures photographing animals which are in the shade.

 Getting the most interesting shots might require some patience.
 As many photographers have said: it is better to have a few great shots than to have many mediocre ones.